CelliesProjects/ESP32_VS1053_Stream/README.md

 ```

 ### Prevent reboots while playing
-Early version of the esp32 have issues with the external psram cache, resulting in reboots.<br>Workarounds are possible depending on the hardware revision.
+Early version of the esp32 have issues with the external psram cache, resulting in reboots.
+Workarounds are possible depending on the hardware revision.

 #### Revision V0.0
 No workarounds are possible for this revision other than not using the psram.